boopis/QuoteManager/README.md

 ##Todo

+* add validation options
+* add contact fields to form options
 * figure out a way to deliniate emails in forms and other resources unless other contacts will be accommodated
-* add styling to requests index page
-* add styling to quote page and create js form parser
+* add styling to quote page and create js form parser w analytics
-* add styling to quotes index page
 * add terms resource and attach to quote
 * add calculations to quote page
 * add Templates resource